RoundedGlint585/Multithreaded-bruteforce-factorization/README.md

-# OOPLab4_5
+Multithreaded-bruteforce-optimization

-Simple concurrency factorization with singleton writer with threadsafe queue(just for interesting)
+Simple concurrency factorization with singleton writer with threadsafe queue(just for interesting) in C++11

 Use -i filename to set input file